Browsing: content marketing

 At the recent CAANZ session ‘Who’s buying?
-The future of content commercialisation in NZ’, several industry commentators weighed in on whether John Oliver was right when he describer native advertising as the raisins in a cookie.
-Here's a rundown of what Metro's Simon Wilson, The Spinoff's Duncan Greive, MediaWorks' Alana O'Neill, Fairfax's Ellen Read and former Herald editor-in-chief Tim Murphy had to say.
+The future of content commercialisation in NZ’, several industry commentators weighed in on whether content marketing is nothing more than an annoyance.
+Here’s a rundown of what Metro’s Simon Wilson, The Spinoff’s Duncan Greive, MediaWorks’ Alana O’Neill, Fairfax’s Ellen Read and former Herald editor-in-chief Tim Murphy had to say.

 Claudia Batten is currently on the Better by Design Study Tour in the US along with a number of other Kiwi overachievers and she says the success of Contently—and the attitude of its founder Shane Snow—shows that marketing now needs to come from a place of integrity and sincerity.

 As has increasingly become clear, content marketing is an effective, progressive and less intrusive way of reaching an audience.
 The modern audience has less time for shouty or obvious tactics.
 We’ve grown smarter, wiser and more distracted with a myriad of content options to consume, particularly the millennial audience, which is spending less and less time in front of the television.
 While perhaps a few years ago it would have been hard to see it coming, banks have gotten very good at employing content marketing tactics, particularly when targeting a younger audience.
 We thought we’d take a look at a few examples from the main players.